piyush943/sales-analysis-powerbi/README.md

-# sales-analysis-powerbi
-A Power BI dashboard that visualizes monthly and regional sales performance.
 # Power BI Dashboard - Sales Insights
 This project analyzes sales data using Power BI.
 It includes KPIs, trends, and regional breakdowns to help stakeholders make better decisions.